Joy-less/Embers/Source/Embers/Documentation.md

 range.reverse_each {|i|}
 	Repeats the given block for each index in the range backwards.

-range.length
+range.length | range.count
-	Returns the number of indexes in the array.
+	Returns the number of indexes in the range.

 range.to_a
 	Returns an array containing each index in the range.